Articles & News

 Signs of a Problem

-While we used to visit the orthodontist once all permanent teeth were present, now we recommend visiting by age 7 or at the first sign of a permanent tooth.
+While we used to visit the orthodontic clinician once all permanent teeth were present, now we recommend visiting by age 7 or at the first sign of a permanent tooth.
 When children reach the age of 12, 90 percent of their faces are developed.
 This means that their jaws may not have room for the permanent teeth that are present or already on their way.
 Rather than waiting until those awkward pre-teen years, Dr. Rondeau prefers to see patients as early as age 5.
 This way we can take a two phase approach to treatment, if necessary, to make room for permanent teeth as the jaw develops.

 When your child visits Dr. Rondeau at an early age, we will look at the child’s teeth, bite, and habits to be sure the arch is developing properly.
 What are signs your child may benefit from early treatment?